Apple's new iPhone 13 touts faster 5G, sharper cameras to spur trade-ins | Technology

 Kim Forrest, founder and chief investment officer at Bokeh Capital, said she was not concerned by the lack of splashy, unexpected products, since Apple's upgrades would keep customers.
 "I think the consumer, once it gets the Apple chip in its head, it's very hard to dislodge," she said.
 The Apple Watch has become a cornerstone of its $30.6 billion accessories segment, which was up 25% in Apple's most recent fiscal year even as its iPhone revenue declined slightly.
 Analysts widely believe that Apple users who buy more than one product - such as an Apple Watch and iPhone - are more likely to stick with the brand and spend on the company's apps and services.

 Apple focused on fitness features such as improving how the watch tracks bicycling workouts and dust protection for hiking.
 The watch is paired tightly with Apple Fitness+, a paid service offering guided workouts with Apple instructors.
-The company added pilates and skiing-oriented workouts, and a group workouts function designed to let users work out together.
-The company also bundled three months of free service with its watch devices.
+The company added pilates, skiing-oriented workouts and group workouts.
 Shares of exercise bike and online training company Peloton were down about 1.6%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)